ikus060/minarca/doc/introduction.md

 # Introduction

-## What is Minarca ?
+## What is Minarca?

 Minarca is a data backup solution allowing to centralize the management of your backups.
 This solution has the advantage of being easy to install on a dedicated server and also allows you to easily install an agent called minarca-client on the computers to back up.

 Minarca is a hassle-free backup solution, including all the features you need to better serve your users.
-The minarca agent is available for all major platforms such as Windows Mac OS and Linux.
+The Minarca agent is available for all major platforms such as Windows macOS and Linux.
 This allows you to use a single solution to backup your entire computer system.

 ## Architecture